weakish/weakish.github.com/dive-into/osx.md

 Unselect "Scroll direction: Natural" in System Preferences > Mouse.
 (The direction may be natural to touch screen, but it is not natural for mouse at all.)

+## Trackpad

+Select "Tap to click" in System Preferences > Trackpad.

 ## Tiling